800.988.1177

-• Concrete Scanning Commercial and Residential Slabs - We specialize in helping home remodeling and plumbing contractors locate cables prior to saw cutting concrete for new kitchens, bathrooms, or additions.
+Yes, we do!
+We specialize in helping home remodeling and plumbing contractors locate cables prior to saw cutting concrete for new kitchens, bathrooms, or additions.
 We can also help contractors find grade beams and thickened sections of concrete.

-Should we use X-Ray or GPR? - Concrete X-Ray cannot be used on residential slab on grade foundations simply because radiation has to be released on one side of the slab while a film that captures the image is on the other.
+Concrete X-Ray cannot be used on residential slab on grade foundations simply because radiation has to be released on one side of the slab while a film that captures the image is on the other.
 Both sides of the slab have to be accessible to use X-Ray.
 That is not practical for residential slabs.
 X-Ray does have the ability to resolve locations of embedded objects when there are many objects in a small area, and both sides of the concrete slab are accessible.
 This is most common in large commercial multi-story structures like parking garages and office buildings.

 Types of Detection Equipment